VladChyzhov/resume-agent-streamlit/README.md

 ## Database

-All data is stored in a SQLite database.
-By default the file `resume.db` is placed in the `my` directory.
-The database will be created automatically on first run.
+The application stores form data in a local SQLite database.
+The file `my/resume.db` will be created automatically on first run and reused on subsequent launches.

-To launch the app and keep your data between sessions, execute:
+Start the app with data persistence enabled using:

 ```bash
 streamlit run my/app.py
 ```

-The application will read and write data to `my/resume.db`.
+All information will be read from and written to `my/resume.db`.